MTTGIT19/mttgit19.github.io/_posts/mindset/2024-01-18-lifeprinciples.md

 # The Pareto principle

 The Pareto Principle is the idea that it’s often the case that 80% of the output in a particular situation comes from 20% of the input.
 In a noisy group of students, 20% of the students will be making 80% of the noise.
 In a call center, 20% of the salespeople produce 80% of the sales.
 In healthcare, 20% of patients use 80% of the resources.

-### Sometimes we overcomplete things so remember to KISS
+## KISS (Simple does not mean easy)

-*Keep.
-It.
-Simple.
-Stupid.*
+*KISS.* The one-word phrase my boss used to tell me when my solutions to problems were too technical or long-winded.
+I only realized the value of this advice when it became my time to explain the hows/whys to a large team.